CompNet/TopoMeasures/README.md

 # Description
 These scripts implement several measures allowing to compare two community structures, i.e. two partitions of the node set of a given graph.
-They are based on popular measures defined in the field of cluster analysis, namely:
+They are based on popular measures defined in the field of cluster analysis, namely (see the source code for original bibliographic references):

 * Purity (also known under many other names in the literature, such as percent correct, accuracy, etc.)
 * Rand index and its adjusted version.